Tinkerforge/doc/en/source/Hardware/Bricklets/Tilt.rst

 Description
 -----------

-The Tilt :ref:`Bricklet <product_overview_bricklets>` is equipped with a tilt switch.
-It can detect if the Bricklet is tilted or if the Bricklet is vibrating.
+The Tilt :ref:`Bricklet <primer_bricklets>` is equipped with a tilt switch.
+It can be used by :ref:`Bricks <primer_bricks>` to detect if the Bricklet is tilted or if the Bricklet is vibrating.

 It is possible to configure events that are triggered if the state of the Tilt Bricklet changes.